-Whether your Airbnb business is a side hustle or a full-time venture, tracking your Airbnb income is essential to keep it running smoothly.
+Whether your Airbnb business is a side hustle or a full-time venture, tracking your vacation rental income as an Airbnb host is essential to keep it running smoothly.
 According to the data, on average an Airbnb host can earn $924 a month.

-Of course, your Airbnb income will greatly depend on your location, type of property, occupancy rate and services you provide.
-It’s worth to note that any extra services that you offer to guests (e.g. bicycle rental) are also usually added to the total amount of your Airbnb income.
+Of course, your Airbnb income will greatly depend on your location, type of property, occupancy rate, and services you provide.
+It’s worth noting that any extra services that you offer to guests (e.g. bicycle rental) are also usually added to the total amount of your income.

 Vacation rental services like Airbnb ordinarily report to the IRS.
-Therefore, if you rent your property for more than 14 days in a year, you will have to pay tax on your Airbnb income.
+Therefore, if you rent your property for more than 14 days in a year, you will have to pay tax on your income.
 The good news is that you can reduce the amount of your tax liability by filing your deductions.
-So, your taxable Airbnb income will consist of your earnings minus your deductible expenses.
+Your income tax is a complicated calculation, but you can check your calculations when you need to pay tax at the end of the financial year.
+So, your taxable income will consist of your earnings minus your deductible expenses.